undergrad-partner-school

 Student to Faculty Ratio

 According to the most recent data, the student-faculty ratio at Hood College was 10:1: that means 10 students per one teacher, which is considered a good ratio.
-The total number of faculty teaching at the institution is 248.
-This number included 104 men and 144 women.
-The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Hood College.
+According to the most recent information, there are 248 faculty members at this school.
+Out of that number, there were 104 male and 144 female faculty members.
+The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Hood College.

 Student Population Diversity Graph